What is the issue?

 People with a learning disability and autistic people can currently be sectioned under the Mental Health Act even if they don’t have a mental health problem.
 We believe this is wrong.

-The Government has committed to changing the Mental Health Act and to improve how it works for people with a learning disability and autistic people.
+The last government committed to changing the Mental Health Act and to improve how it works for people with a learning disability and autistic people.
 They published a Draft Mental Health Bill in 2022 with reforms that would remove the ability for professionals to detain someone purely because of their learning disability, or autism.
 But we are still waiting for the Mental Health Bill to be brought in and made law.
-The Government is running out of time to do this before the next

 Unfortunately, people can end up being inappropriately sectioned due to a lack of funding and available services in the community.
 Local authorities and social services have faced many years of